-This Fall, BAC launches a commissioning initiative to support seven artists in the development of new work: choreographer/ performers Stefanie Batten Bland, Kyle Marshall, Bijayini Satpathy, and Mariana Valencia, and music and multimedia artists Holland Andrews, Tei Blow, and Justin Hicks.
-Each artist will receive funds to create a project expressly for digital presentation, with premieres slated for Winter/Spring 2021—dates to be announced.
+In September 2020, BAC launched a commissioning initiative to support seven artists in the development of new work: choreographer/ performers Stefanie Batten Bland, Kyle Marshall, Bijayini Satpathy, and Mariana Valencia, and music and multimedia artists Holland Andrews, Tei Blow, and Justin Hicks.
+Each artist received funds to create a project expressly for digital presentation.

 “For the launch of BAC’s new commissioning program, we have identified seven remarkable artists from a variety of performance disciplines,” said Mikhail Baryshnikov, BAC Founder and Artistic Director.
 “BAC is thrilled to support these innovative artists as they transpose their creative visions to the digital space, and I have no doubt their work will reflect unique personal responses to today’s social challenges.”